-Mr. Zhang Jing, aged 64, is currently a director of private equity investment of Oriental Patron Financial Group Limited in Hong Kong.
+Mr. Zhang Jing, aged 66, is currently a director of private equity investment of Oriental Patron Financial Group Limited in Hong Kong.
 Mr. Zhang has over 22 years of experiences in corporate management.
 Mr. Zhang served as the general manager of China Security Limited (中國中安保有限公司).
 Prior to this, Mr. Zhang was the deputy general manager of Sichuan Jinguang Group (四川金廣集團).
 He also served as the director and deputy general manager of collective economic management department of China Yituo Group (中國一拖集團) and the chief financial officer of First Tractor Company Limited.
 Mr. Zhang obtained a bachelor's degree in industrial accounting from Henan Radio & Television University and a master's degree in management engineering from Jiangsu University.
-Mr. Zhang was appointed as independent non-executive director of New City Development Group Limited (stock code: 0456) since June 2016.
-Mr. Zhang served as a non-executive director of China Billion Resources Limited (stock code: 0274) from 1 September 2018 to 30 September 2019.
-Mr. Zeng joined the Group on 24 September 2018.
+Mr. Zhang appointed as independent non-executive director of New City Development Group Limited (stock code: 0456) since June 2016.

-Mr. Zeng Xianggao, aged 61, is the proprietor of Kangyuan Zeng & Co. (certified public accountant firm).
+Mr. Zeng Xianggao, aged 62, is the proprietor of Kangyuan Zeng & Co. (certified public accountant firm).
 Mr. Zeng is a fellow member of The Association of Chartered Certified Accountants and a member of The Hong Kong Institute of Certified Public Accountants (practicing).
 Mr. Zeng was previously an accounting lecturer of Sun Yat-Sen University at Guangzhou, and an audit and tax consultant in two international accounting firms.
 He has extensive experience in accounting, taxation and auditing practice in Hong Kong as well as in the PRC.
 Mr. Zeng graduated from the Renmin University of China (Beijing) with a master degree in economics, and also obtained training certificate of independent directorship from the Shanghai National Accounting Institute in 2004.
-Mr. Zeng joined the Group on 28 February 2008.
+Mr. Zeng was the independent non-executive director of Capinfo Company Limited from 18 January 2011 to 19 June 2015, a joint stock limited company incorporated in the PRC and the issued shares of which are listed on the main board of the Stock Exchange (Stock code: 1075).